◊ THE CLASS: 50 Min Weekend Ride & 45 Min Morning Ride◊

 During class, the vibe is the actual best part of the whole experience (ok, maybe besides the also intense workout) but 100% why we’ll be back.
 Like many spin studios the lighting and music is perfectly timed to the ride and super key to each class, but unlike most spin studios we spent a fair portion of the class riding in the dark.
 More on that later, since this is different with every instructor, but know that the dark but chill, friendly but hardcore, current but not intimidating vibes are everything.
 Oh, also their sound system is next level.

 The crowd is pretty much exactly what we expected, with variations of an Ossington type from 20’s to 30’s but a cool mix of body types and an almost even mix of males and females.
 It’s not ALL 110 lb beauty babes and model men which was nice for our ego and made it less intimidating than all of this sounds.
 It’s also SUPER common to find at least one other instructor taking the class (three for our 6am Ride), which we’re majorly into because they bring a lot of energy and perfect form that we can reference if the instructor is otherwise occupied.
 Ok so yes, there is the pressure to wear a b&w crop top, and they were never great about getting back to me on email when I had questions (no worries), and there IS a tiny bit of a “we know we’re cool” attitude, but I must say it’s subtle and when your in the studio IRL all instructors are super lovely, helpful and not intimidating at all.
-Plus they send a nice email after your first Ride that basically says, “we know it can be intimidating and if you didn’t get WTF was going on, come in early next time and we’ll give you some one on one time to make you feel less lame”.
+Plus they send a nice email after your first ride that basically says, “we know it can be intimidating and if you didn’t get WTF was going on, come in early next time and we’ll give you some one on one time to make you feel less lame”.
 So, that’s nice of them.
+The one thing we do have to say that we had side eyes about, is that they are oftem late to start class.
+Being integral and on time we hold in very high regard, so when classes start two, five or ten minutes late, we’re not into it.
+Some of us have paid for parking, or have babies at home with husbands who get very stressed about an extra ten minutes they weren’t mentally prepared for. 🙁

 - Aesop soap – so full fruits